 About me

 Welcome!
-I am a 4th-year PhD student in the Statistics Department at Harvard University.
-I work with Prof. Tracy Ke (Harvard Statistics) on statistical theory and methods for network systems and with Prof. Caroline Uhler (MIT EECS) on the development of machine learning methods in computational biology.
+I am a 6th-year Ph.D. student in the Statistics Department at Harvard University, co-advised by Prof. Tracy Ke (Harvard University) and Prof. Caroline Uhler (Broad Institute of MIT and Harvard).

 Education